Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Darwin Forest does also have the Foresters Restaurant and Bar and the Explorer’s Cafe as other options for food and drink on site.
-Both have a great variety of food and drink on offer and you could go to Darwin Forest and not cook anything yourself for the duration of the break.
+Both the Foresters Bar and cafe have a great variety of food and drink on offer and you could go to Darwin Forest and not cook anything yourself for the duration of the break.
 Darwin Forest can give you whatever kind of break you are looking for.

 Other pool based activities such as snorkelling, mini jet skis, sea scooters and even walking on water in giant inflatable balls are also available at set times for an additional cost.
 The health centre also has a gym and spa treatments available too making Darwin Forest a really great vacation option for all members of the family.

 After having lunch back at our lodge, we made our way to reception and hired some clubs and balls for a round of mini golf which cost just £7 for the four of us.
 The children had not played before but soon picked up the basics and had the time of their lives round the 9 hole course.

 We then hit the adventure playground that was great fun with some high climbs, a massive climbing structure with a fireman’s pole and wavy slides as well as a wooden train to play on.
 The play area is a great addition to Darwin Forest and somewhere the children would happily spend an hour throughout the year.